danielhariyanto/danielhariyanto/README.md

 ### Check out my [LinkedIn](https://www.linkedin.com/in/danielhariyanto/)

 ## ABOUT ME
-I'm a sophomore at Brandeis University studying Computer Science 💻 and Biological Physics 🔬.
+I'm a sophomore at Brandeis University studying Computer Science 💻 and Biophysics 🔬, minoring in Math and Linguistics.

 I believe in the empowering capabilities of knowledge, and I embrace my opportunity as a scholar to constantly learn and grow in the hope of advancing my abilities and erudition at the intersection of research and tech.
-I am a passionate knowledge-seeker and a driven opportunity-chaser who aspires to use my experiences to benefit society.
+I am a passionate knowledge-seeker and a driven opportunity-chaser who aspires to use my experiences to create impact through tech.

 In my spare time, I avidly
 - engage in hackathons 👨‍💻